-Aughinish
+Limerick

 Area Details Collection rota

-Containment area Collection and removal of International waste using a "Fully sealed" 30cubic roll pack Compactor suitable for 'Swill/International Catering Waste' disposal.
-The compactor listed would be fitted with extra clamps to provide additional sealing and complete with bin lifting gear.
+Containment area No.1 Collection and removal of International waste using a "Fully sealed" 30cubic roll pack Compactor suitable for 'Swill/International Catering Waste' disposal.
+The compactor listed is fitted with extra clamps to provide additional sealing and complete with bin lifting gear.
 As required

+Port Waste 1 by 12 cubic yard skips for general port waste As required

+1 by 660 ltr bin for general waste.
+Weekly

+1 by 660 ltr bin for Recyclable waste Weekly